brayandm/deep-learning-in-applications-homeworks/day15_rlhf_final_test/brayand-final-test.md

 ### 4. Q-learning, approximate Q-learning.
 DQN, bells and whistles (Experience replay, Double DQN, autocorrelation problem)

+#### Q-learning

+Q-learning is a model-free reinforcement learning algorithm that seeks to learn the optimal action-value function, $Q^\*(s, a) $, which provides the best action in every state.
+The core idea is to estimate the Q-values based on the Bellman equation iteratively.
+The Q-values are updated as follows:

+$ Q(s, a) \leftarrow Q(s, a) + \alpha \left[r + \gamma \max_{a'} Q(s', a') - Q(s, a)\right] $
+where $ s $ is the current state, $ a $ is the action taken, $ r $ is the reward received, $ s' $ is the new state, $ \alpha $ is the learning rate, and $ \gamma $ is the discount factor.
+The term $ \max\_{a'} Q(s', a') $ represents the highest Q-value achievable from the next state $ s' $, providing a lookahead that guides the updates.

+#### Approximate Q-learning

+As the state or action spaces become very large, storing and updating a Q-value for every state-action pair becomes computationally infeasible.
+Approximate Q-learning addresses this by using function approximation to estimate the Q-values.
+Instead of maintaining a table, a parameterized function, typically a linear function or a neural network, is used to approximate $ Q(s, a; \theta) $, where $ \theta $ are the parameters of the function.
+The parameters are adjusted to minimize the difference between the estimated Q-values and the target Q-values obtained from the Bellman equation.

+#### Deep Q-Network (DQN)

+Deep Q-Networks (DQN) extend approximate Q-learning by using deep neural networks to approximate the Q-function.
+Introduced by researchers at DeepMind, DQN was a breakthrough because it demonstrated that a neural network could effectively learn to play Atari games at a superhuman level directly from pixel inputs.
+DQNs stabilize the training of deep neural networks with two key innovations:

+-   **Experience Replay:** This technique stores the agent's experiences at each time step, $ (s, a, r, s') $, in a data set called a replay buffer.
+Random mini-batches from this buffer are used to update the network, which helps in breaking the correlation between consecutive samples, thus stabilizing the learning process.

+-   **Fixed Q-targets:** DQN uses a separate, fixed network to generate the target Q-values in the update equation.
+The weights of this target network are updated less frequently (every few thousand steps) than the primary network weights.
+This approach reduces the correlations with the target, further stabilizing learning.

+#### Enhancements to DQN

+-   **Double DQN:** In standard DQN, the same values are used both to select and to evaluate an action, which can lead to overoptimistic value estimates.
+Double DQN addresses this by decoupling the selection from the evaluation.
+Two networks are used: one to select the best action and another to evaluate the action.
+This reduces overestimations and leads to more stable and reliable learning.

+-   **Addressing Autocorrelation Problem:** The autocorrelation problem in RL refers to the issue where consecutive states are often highly correlated, leading to biased samples and inefficient learning.
+Techniques like experience replay help mitigate this problem by mixing more distant experiences in each batch, thus reducing the immediate correlations.

 ### 5. Policy gradient and REINFORCE algorithm

 -   a.
 Baseline idea